snibo13/projects/content/posts/MAPR.md

 - Redline motors and gearboxes
 - Redline incremental encoders (a source of much pain)

 Based on our collective experience, our initial intent was to use standard FRC motor controllers.
 The Talon SRX is fairly common and was more than capable of driving our motors, however, interfacing the system with the rest of our electronics was not as straightforward as we initially thought.
-Sure if you use a RoboRIO and other FRC components it’s well documented trying to jerry-rig our system to communicate with it was pretty cumbersome.
+Sure if you use a RoboRIO and other FRC components it’s well documented trying to jury-rig our system to communicate with it was pretty cumbersome.
 That was the first thing to go.

 # Parts List 2
 - Khadas Edge 2 (Compute)